 Following are the steps that the servicer is to use in achieving the targeted Front End DTI:

-Step 6: If the Front-End DTI Target has not been reached, forbear principal.
-If there is a principal forbearance amount, a balloon payment of that forbearance amount is due on the maturity date, upon sale of the property, or upon payoff of the interest bearing balance.
+- Step 6: If the Front-End DTI Target has not been reached, forbear principal.
+If there is a principal forbearance amount, a balloon payment of that forbearance amount is due on the maturity date, upon the sale of the property, or upon payoff of the interest-bearing balance.
 If the modification does not pass the NPV Test and the servicer chooses to modify the loan, the modified balance must be no lower than the current property value.

 If a loan modification is offered under HAMP, borrowers will have to complete a 90-day trial period at the modified rate.
 Borrowers will need to make all payments under the modified loan for this period of time.
 After successful completion of the program, the modification becomes effective.